ocodia/AutoToc/README.md

 * **topLinkClass (default: "autoTocTopLink")**: Sets the class of top links for styling.
 * **topBodyId (default: "top")** AutoToc will add this Id to the document body if showTopLinks = true and and an id doesn't already exist.

+## About

+Some of this code is based on Doug Neiner's excellent [TableOfContents](https://github.com/dcneiner/TableOfContents) jQuery plugin.
+I wanted to make something similar, but without requiring jQuery or other dependencies.